smithrobs/ec2-openvpn/README.md

 2. npm install
 3. node app.js
 4. Import the downloaded .ovpn file in your OpenVPN client of choice (Tunnelblick is my current favorite.)
+5. Enjoy pretending that your network traffic is safe from prying eyes!

 TODO
 ====
 * I want to switch this over to Spooky so it doesn't have to call Casper directly.
 * I have notes on how to set up the OpenVPN instance.
 Might blog/publish/whatever them someday.
 * One might scoff at all those credentials lying out on your disk.
+* Automate the import and connection via Tunnelblick.

 Anything else?
 ==============